FEMALES THRIVING WITH

 “A Safe & Soothing Space to Help

-You Embrace Your Uniqueness!”
+You Embrace Your Neurodivergence"

 Diagnoses are meant to help, not harm.

-So, if a diagnosis can help reduce self-deprecation and negative internal thoughts by allowing an individual to understand themselves, then there should be no stigma or shame around receiving one.
+by allowing an individual to understand themselves, then there should be no stigma or shame around receiving one.

-I am lucky enough to have my best friend, role model, and mom be neurodivergent with ASD and ADHD, as well, so I know I am never alone on my journey, but not everyone is so fortunate.
+Jess says, "I am lucky enough to have my best friend, role model, and mom be neurodivergent (Autistic & ADHD), as well, so I know I am never alone on my journey, but not everyone is so fortunate.

-The more we educate ourselves and others, the more we can help to reduce prejudice and stigma, and help those who truly need it, such as women like me and my mom.
+The more we educate ourselves and others, the more we can help to reduce prejudice and stigma, and help those who truly need it, such as women like me and my mom."

-Women are one of the most underdiagnosed groups when
+Women are one of the most underdiagnosed groups when it comes to autism.

 Since the diagnostic criteria and research were designed around boys, the criteria and symptoms do not describe a female experience on the spectrum.

-This leads to skeptical clinicians and diagnosticians, as most are not properly educated on what ASD and ADHD looks like for women, which leads to improper diagnoses and further invalidation of the female autistic and ADHD experience.
+This leads to skeptical clinicians and diagnosticians, as most are not properly educated on what Autism and ADHD looks like for women, which leads to improper diagnoses and further invalidation of the female autistic and ADHD experience.

 This means that a multitude of women are still living their lives feeling like a "freak" or "outsider" because they have not been properly diagnosed and have not had exposure to the truth about what autism and ADHD are like for women.

-In women, typical symptoms of ASD include:
+In women, typical autistic traits and experiences include:

-• Sensory sensitivity,
+• Sensory sensitivity.

 • Masking (hiding differences to appear "normal").